Organic farming and biodiversity

 The effect of organic farming has been a subject of interest for researchers.
 Theory suggests that organic farming practices, which exclude the use of most synthetic pesticides and fertilizers, may be beneficial for biodiversity.
 This is generally shown to be true for soils scaled to the area of cultivated land, where species abundance is, on average, 30% richer than that of conventional farms.
 However, for crop yield-scaled land the effect of organic farming on biodiversity is highly debated due to the significantly lower yields compared to conventional farms.

 In ancient farming practices, farmers did not possess the technology or manpower to have a significant impact on the destruction of biodiversity even as mass-production agriculture was rising.
 Nowadays, common farming methods generally rely on pesticides to maintain high yields.
 With such, most agricultural landscapes favor mono-culture crops with very little flora or fauna co-existence (van Elsen 2000).
-Modern organic farm practices such as the removal of pesticides and the inclusion of animal manure, crop rotation, and multi-cultural crops provides the chance for biodiversity to thrive.
+Modern organic farm practices such as the removal of pesticides and the inclusion of animal manure, crop rotation, and multi-cultural crops provide the chance for biodiversity to thrive.

 Impact of organic farming on biodiversity at landscape level

 Schematic representation of the landscape management strategies considered in the land sharing vs. land sparing debate.
 Black frames represent landscapes and green shapes indicate biodiversity (i.e.nature elements).

 The impact of organic agriculture on biodiversity is not limited to practices within individual plots but is better considered at landscape scale.
 This broader approach is particularly relevant for reconciling biodiversity conservation while maintaining sufficient agricultural production.
 In this context, two landscape management strategies are traditionally opposed: land sparing (which combines intensive farming and nature reserves) and land sharing via organic farming.
 A 2018 literature review of empirical studies indicates that land sparing is generally favored for conserving tropical forest biodiversity (67% of relevant studies).

 Organic farming supports higher biodiversity than conventional farming, but at the cost of lower yields.
-A meta-analysis found that organic farming had on average a 23% increase in biodiversity with a similar reduction in yield.
+A 2022 meta-analysis found that organic farming had on average a 23% increase in biodiversity with a similar reduction in yield.
 The authors also evaluated whether biodiversity gains outweigh yield losses at the landscape level and concluded that organic farming is advantageous when surrounding unfarmed land is less than 2.4 times as biodiverse as conventional farmland.
 However, semi-natural habitats and uncropped field margins often exceed this threshold, suggesting that conventional farming combined with land sparing may be preferable in many landscapes.

 Hodgson et al. found that conventional farming combined with setting aside land as nature reserves is more beneficial for butterfly populations when the yield of organic farming falls below 87% of that of conventional farming.

 A 2018 review article in the Annual Review of Resource Economics found that widespread upscaling of organic agriculture would cause additional loss of natural habitats because more land is needed due to lower yields in organic farming.